MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-K-South-American-Cactus-Moth/section-301.55-4.md

 ##### § 301.55-4 Conditions governing the interstate movement of regulated articles from quarantined areas. #####

-Link to an amendment published at 87 FR 80008, Dec.
-29, 2022.

-Any regulated article may be moved interstate from a quarantined area3 only if moved under the following conditions:
+Any regulated article may be moved interstate from a quarantined area1 only if moved under the following conditions:

-3 Requirements under all other applicable Federal domestic plant quarantines and regulations must also be met.
+1 Requirements under all other applicable Federal domestic plant quarantines and regulations must also be met.

 (a) With a certificate or limited permit issued and attached in accordance with §§ 301.555 and 301.55-8;